Brian0255/Track-O-Matic/README.md

 - Middle clicking an item or scrolling your wheel on it will **star** it.
 A starred item will subtract 1 from a world's required check total (if you have that on), so this is very useful when you want to note things that you know are logically needed.
 - Right clicking and dragging an item in the bottom will allow you to place a semi visible item.
 This is useful for if you *think* an item is somewehere but you're not completely sure.
 - Left/Right clicking a world will cycle a world's number forward and backward to help you notate what the level orders are.
 You can also use your mouse wheel to achieve the same effect.
-- Left/Right clicking collectibles (Pearls, Battle Crowns, Blueprints) will increase/decrease them. **If autotracking is on, these are noted automatically and will not respond to your inputs as a result.**
+- Left/Right clicking collectibles (Pearls, Battle Crowns, Blueprints, etc.) will increase/decrease them. **If autotracking is on, these are noted automatically and will not respond to your inputs as a result.**
 - Clicking in the bottom area will allow you to type in notes of your choosing.
 - With autotracking on, you really don't have to do much (which is the intention).
 I heavily recommend it!